 In addition to offering an incredible array of ways to "Stay.
 Play.
 Seize the Day", we have preserved one of Montana's most visually appealing and historic downtowns.
-Livingston is the original and year-round entrance into Yellowstone Park, offering year-round appeal, and is conveniently located 30 minutes from booming Bozeman and its international airport and less than two hours from Billings, Montana's largest city.
+Livingston is the original and year-round entrance into Yellowstone

+Park, offering year-round appeal, and is conveniently located 30 minutes from booming Bozeman and its international airport and less than two hours from Billings, Montana's largest city.
 We continually attract out-of-state and in-state visitors.

-Our town of approximately 8,000 residents has richly layered distinctive cultures: railroad and pioneer history; gateway to Yellowstone; fly fishing mecca; recreation hub; historically preserved downtown; rustic and luxury destination lodging and dining; popular filming location; more artists and writers per capita than anywhere in the state; thriving theatre, arts, culinary, and nightlife scenes for a town of its size; and in addition to tourists, Livingston attracts and serves a wide range of demographics from ranchers, travel influencers, eco-conscious outdoor enthusiasts, retirees and young families, to movie stars, renowned writers, artists, and music icons.
+Our town of just over 8,000 residents has richly layered distinctive cultures: railroad and pioneer history; gateway to Yellowstone; fly fishing mecca; recreation hub; historically preserved downtown; rustic and luxury destination lodging and dining; more movies were filmed in our area than anywhere in Montana in 2023 and the nearby Yellowstone Film Ranch offers tours as well as a popular filming location; we're home to more artists and writers per capita than anywhere in the state; thriving theatre, arts, culinary, and nightlife scenes for a town of its size; and in addition to tourists, Livingston attracts and serves a wide range of demographics from ranchers, travel influencers, eco-conscious outdoor enthusiasts, retirees and young families, to movie stars, renowned writers, artists, and music icons.